xem/3DShomebrew/tutorial.md

 Please download the following file: [project template](http://xem.github.io/3DShomebrew/tutorial/template.zip).
 <br>
-It's based on ctrulib's template project but cleaner and more complete. (logo, metadata)
+It's based on ctrulib's template project but cleaner and more complete. (it contains a logo, hbmenu metadata and comments)
 <br>
-Unzip it on your computer (For example in C:/3DS/template) and ton't touch it.
-It will be the model for our upcoming projects.
+Unzip it on your computer (For example in C:/3DS/template).
 <br>
 In this tutorial, we will develop small programs based on this template.
 <br>
-We won't start with an "Hello World!", but just a few steps earlier than that.
+We won't do an "Hello World!" text printer yet; we'll start with a few more basic things.

 ### Hello template!